Hans Scholl: Capture and execution

 A few minutes before the execution, the three of them were allowed to be together for a short while.
 While there, they were given a cigarette to share.
-Christoph is credited with remarking, “I didn’t know dying could be so easy.”
+Probst is credited with remarking, "I didn’t know dying could be so easy."
 At around 5 pm, the executioners came for Sophie.
 After a few minutes, a dull thump was heard.
 The executioner came for Hans next.
-Unlike Sophie, who had gone to her death silently, Hans yelled “Es lebe die Freiheit!” as the blade came down.
+Unlike Sophie, who had gone to her death silently, Hans shouted "Es lebe die Freiheit!" ("Long live freedom!") as the blade came down.
 Christoph was the last to be executed.
 He was unable to see any of his family before he died.

-After the trial of Hans, Sophie, and Christoph, three more trials of the White Rose members took place.
-In the end, 29 people were accused of being members of the White Rose.
-16 were executed, and 13 were given prison sentences ranging from 6 months to 10 years.
+After the trial of Hans, Sophie, and Probst, three more trials of the White Rose members took place.
+In the end, 29 people were accused of being members of the White Rose; 16 were executed and 13 were given prison sentences ranging from six months to 10 years.